 Maria Vicente – Senior Literary Agent and Advisor

-Maria is acquiring fiction and non-fiction for readers of all ages.
-She is looking for: contemporary literary fiction; upmarket fiction with speculative elements (fantasy, magical realism, horror); young adult novels (any genre); middle grade novels (any genre); illustrated picture books; illustrated graphic novels; and non-fiction about society and culture, arts and entertainment, or science and nature topics.
-In fiction, she’s drawn to magical prose, queer characters, and books with unique storytelling structures.
-In non-fiction, she loves celebrations of pop culture, clever essay collections, and illustrated books worthy of being put on display.
+Maria is seeking fiction and non-fiction projects for readers of all ages.
+She’s eager to sign new clients writing literary and upmarket fiction: contemporary stories, novels with speculative elements, magical realism, horror, fairy tale retellings, books that experiment with narrative structure, and stylish mysteries and thrillers.
+In non-fiction, she’s looking for projects that explore the arts, pop culture, life sciences, psychology, cultural history, and occult topics.
+For children’s books, she’s accepting submissions of young adult novels, middle grade novels, illustrated picture books, and illustrated graphic novels.
 Maria welcomes and encourages submissions from BIPOC, LGBTQ+, and disabled creators.
 You can view her detailed submissions wish list here.
 If you would like to send a query to Maria, please review our submission guidelines below.
 If you would like to learn more about her, please click or tap here.

 Eric Smith – Literary Agent